maetyu-d/GP6/README.md

 ## Notes

 - The processor depends on host transport and tempo information for sample-accurate scheduling.
 - Presets are designed as performance starting points.
-You can load a preset variation, then retune the output behavior to match any drum rack or sampler.
+You can load a preset variation, then retune the output behavior to match any synth, drum rack or sampler.